Gabrielle de Rochechouart de Mortemart (nun)

 Marie-Madeleine Gabrielle Adélaïde de Rochechouart de Mortemart (1645 – 15 August 1704) was a French nun from the House of Rochechouart.
 The abbess of Fontevraud Abbey, she was an influential figure in the 17th century French intellectual community.
 She was the daughter of Gabriel de Rochechouart, duc de Mortemart, and thus sister to Madame de Montespan.

 Life

 Gabrielle de Rochechouart was endowed with great beauty.
 In her childhood, she devoted herself to studying philosophy and languages, living and dead.
 Upon submitting to Maria Theresa of Spain, it was an astonishment to the new queen, unaccustomed as she was to hear a young person from the court speak languages other than French with ease.
 Introduced to various schools, who shared opinions, she turned to theology and doctrine of the Holy Fathers and Councils.
 With all these gifts, she was nevertheless of great simplicity.
 The world offered her all the seductions: she preferred to devote herself to God and buried deep in a retreat.
-She took the veil in the monastery of Saint-Evroult-Notre-Dame-du-Bois in 1664, then in Poissy.
+She took the veil in the monastery of Abbaye-aux-Bois in 1664, then in Poissy.